Event Planning & Permits

 - Field - Practice 3

-Please Review the Park Use Rules & Regulations closely prior to submitting a reservation request.
+Please Review the Park Use Rules and Regulations (PDF) closely prior to submitting a reservation request.

 All rentals submitted through Cogran are considered requests until confirmed by the City of Ridgefield.
 Every effort will be made to approve requests, but the submittal of an online request should not be considered a guarantee of reservation until confirmed.